Introduction to Phonics

 Year 1 Phonics Screening Check

 The papers consist of 40 words, made up of real and nonsense words.
 They are asked to read the words accurately.
-They can make attempts to sound out but must be heard bending the word correctly.
+They can make attempts to sound out but must be heard blending the word correctly.
+Children will practise ‘nonsense’ words as part of the Little Wandle programme to prepare them for the screening check.
+Nonsense words are used to ensure children are able to decode any word, even those that may not be in their vocabulary yet.

 Children who do not pass the screening check can retake it in year 2 and will receive further support to prepare them, alongside their usual daily phonics lessons.